oVirt/ovirt-site/source/feature/instance-types.html.md

 ### Edit VM Based on Instance Type

-*   The instance type is changeable only if the VM is down.
-*   If the VM is not down and some field which is taken from instance type is changed, the VM gets detached from the instance type
+*   If field which is taken from instance type is changed, the VM gets detached from the instance type
 *   The edit VM dialog shows the fields as they are currently configured on the VM (which may change after the restart of the VM).
 For example:
     -   A VM which is down is based on an instance type and it has e.g. 512 MB memory from it.
     -   The instance type gets changed increasing the memory to 1024 MB